 Purpose: The school board believes that regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communication between teachers and students and establishes regular habits of dependability important to the future of the student.
 The purpose of this policy is to encourage regular school attendance.
 It is intended to be positive, not punitive.
 This policy also recognizes that class attendance is a joint responsibility to be shared by the student, parent or guardian, teacher, and administrators.
 This policy will assist students in attending class.

 Student's Responsibility: It is the student's right to be in school.
 It is also the student's responsibility to attend all assigned classes and study halls every day that school is in session and to be aware of and follow the correct procedures when absent from an assigned class or study hall.
 Finally, it is the student's responsibility to request any missed assignments due to an absence.
+18 year olds: Minnesota Law 120.06 states that school districts may impose the same rules and regulations on students 18 years of age or older as those imposed on students under 18.
+All Fertile-Beltrami students are expected to adhere to the same sets of rules and policies.

-Parent/Guardian's Responsibility: It is the responsibility of the student's parent or guardian to ensure the student is attending school, to inform the school in the event of a student absence, and to work cooperatively with the school and the student to solve any attendance problems that may arise.
+Parent/Guardian Responsibility: It is the responsibility of the student's parent or guardian to ensure the student is attending school, to inform the school in the event of a student absence, and to work cooperatively with the school and the student to solve any attendance problems that may arise.
 Parents are asked to cooperate by calling the school office by 10:00 a.m. on the day a student is absent.
 If this is not done, the parent will be called when possible.
 NO excused absence will be given until parental contact is made.
-All absences that have not been recorded as excused within one (1) school day shall automatically become unexcused absences.
+All absences that have not been recorded as excused shall automatically become unexcused absences.
+In accordance with the regulations of the Minnesota Department of Education and the Minnesota Compulsory Instruction Law, Minn.
+Statutes 120A.22, the students of the school district are REQUIRED to attend all assigned classes and/or study halls every day school is in session, unless the student is 17 years old and has elected not to enroll and has met all the requirements for withdrawal from school in subdivision 8 of the statute.